kallsu/dotnet/rest-api-app-container/README.md

 ## During the development ##

-Using docker to start a new instance of PostgreSQL 12, or install a database server on local PC.
+Using docker to start a new instance of Microsoft Sql Server 2019, or install a database server on local PC.

 Run the database server: `docker run -p 1433:1433 -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=MyPassword123' mcr.microsoft.com/mssql/server:2019-latest`